Also, see Open-Ended Questions.

 Investigate how meaning can be altered by changing keywords and why an author may have chosen one word over another.

-Probe each argument in the persuasive text, each idea in the informational text, and each key detail in literary text, and observe how these build to a whole.
+Probe each argument in the persuasive text, each idea in the informational text, and each key detail in the literary text, and observe how these build to a whole.

 Examine how shifts in the direction of an argument or explanation are achieved and the impact of those shifts.